jmsbutcher/AI-Knowledge-Base/README.md

 - A web app designed to easily manage and access a knowledge base
 - The knowledge base is intended for my collection of machine learning knowledge, but can be used for any other domain as well.

-4 pages:
+5 pages:
 - Home page: Introduction and instructions on how to use
 - Knowledge base: Add and remove RDF triples
 - Recommender: Select an application and get info on ML methods that can do it
 - Custom Query: Make simple queries on the knowledge base

-This was my first web app.
-The whole basic structure was built by following this YouTube video:
+- Ask Chatbot: Chat with a RAG (Retrieval-Augmented Generation) service running on AWS that uses the knowledge base material as context.

+Thanks to Tech with Tim for this YouTube video to help get the basics of the original website working:

 - <i>Python Website Full Tutorial - Flask, Authentication, Databases & More by Tech With Tim</i> Feb 1, 2021 https://www.youtube.com/watch?v=dam0GPOAvVI&list=PLwGZ7X2gMChQbGLrYP57YW2S_lrknkw1_&index=57

-I deployed the app to the web using Heroku, and by following this Youtube video:
+I deployed the app to the web using Google Cloud Run.

-- <i>Push Flask Apps To Heroku For Webhosting - Python and Flask #11</i> by Codemy.com - Jun 2, 2020 https://www.youtube.com/watch?v=Li0Abz-KT78

 My introduction to the subject of ontology, knowledge graphs, and RDF came from the online course I took for my MCS - Masters of Computer Science degree from ASU on Coursera, taken in Spring A 2021: